-This non-toxic shower cleaner magically melts soap scum, tub rings, and shower buildup, no scrub needed!
-Plus, it uses only two natural ingredients and rates an “A” on the Environmental Working Group (EWG) scale.
+This no-scrub shower cleaner magically melts soap scum, tub rings, and shower buildup; no harsh chemicals are necessary!
+It’s made from only two ingredients and rates an “A” on the Environmental Working Group (EWG) scale.

 All-Natural Bathroom Cleaner

 I hopped onto Pinterest for DIY shower cleaners and tried making cleaners with:

 - lemon and salt

 - hydrogen peroxide and tea tree oil

 None of them cleaned well, so I went back to cleaning with my Natural All Purpose Cleanser.
 It does an amazing job but requires some elbow grease.